-• Which bills to prioritize.
+• Which bills to prioritize if you lose your job.

-• How to create a survival budget.
+• How to develop a survival budget.

 What Bills Should I Prioritize?

-If you’re unemployed, you may wonder how to pay your bills without a job.
+If you’ve lost your job, you may feel as if you can’t pay all your bills.
 In this situation, it’s crucial to prioritize certain ones to make sure you can meet your basic necessities.
 This means looking at your list of bills and determining ones that should be at the top of your list (or close to it).
-In addition to the bills that keep your daily life running, you also want to consider the damage unpaid charges can do to your credit rating.
-The goal is to balance these factors with the funds you do have available.

 Bills you should probably prioritize include: